bioboot/bggn213_W25/index.md

 All announcements regarding the course will be by email to your UCSD address.
 We will also be using [Piazza]({{site.data.authors.corelinks.piazza}}){:target="_blank"} to facilitate course communication, particularly around questions and answers.
 If you have a question outside of class or office hours, first check if it has already been asked on Piazza and if not post there.
 If you have a question or concern you don’t feel comfortable posting on Piazza feel free to reach out via email.

 ## Office hours:
-We will use [Zoom](https://ucsd.zoom.us/){:target="_blank"} on a weekly basis at a time to be determined from student polling.
+We will have in-person and [Zoom](https://ucsd.zoom.us/){:target="_blank"} office hours on a weekly basis at a time to be determined from student polling.
 For now email me for a time and we will make it happen.

 ## Textbook: